 Already have an IAPP profile?
 Log in using your email address and go to your Subscription Center.
 Use the dropdown menus to manage individual email subscription preferences.

 Don’t have a profile?
 No problem.
-There are three options:
+There are two options:

 - Create a profile and go to the Subscription Center, where you can manage your email preferences using the dropdown menus.